JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 [//]: # (title: Kotlin/Native memory management)

-Kotlin/Native uses a modern memory manager that is similar to JVM, Go, and other mainstream technologies:
+Kotlin/Native uses a modern memory manager that is similar to the JVM, Go, and other mainstream technologies, including the following features:

 * Objects are stored in a shared heap and can be accessed from any thread.
-* Tracing garbage collector (GC) is executed periodically to collect objects that are not reachable from the "roots", like local and global variables.
+* Tracing garbage collection (GC) is performed periodically to collect objects that are not reachable from the "roots", like local and global variables.

 ## Garbage collector

-The exact algorithm of GC is constantly evolving.
-Currently, it is the Stop-the-World Mark and Concurrent Sweep collector that does not separate the heap into generations.
+Kotlin/Native's GC algorithm is constantly evolving.
+Currently, it functions as a stop-the-world mark and concurrent sweep collector that does not separate the heap into generations.

 The GC uses a full parallel mark that combines paused mutators, the GC thread, and optional marker threads to process the mark queue.
 By default, paused mutators and at least one GC thread participate in the marking process.
-You can disable the full parallel mark with `-Xbinary=gcMarkSingleThreaded=true` compilation option.
+You can disable the full parallel mark with the `-Xbinary=gcMarkSingleThreaded=true` compilation option.
-However, it may increase the pause time of the garbage collector.
+However, this may increase the pause time of the garbage collector.

-When the marking phase is completed, GC processes weak references and nullifies reference points to an unmarked object.
+When the marking phase is completed, the GC processes weak references and nullifies reference points to an unmarked object.
 To decrease the GC pause time, you can enable the concurrent processing of weak references by using the `-Xbinary=concurrentWeakSweep=true` compilation option.

-GC is executed on a separate thread and kicked off based on the timer and memory pressure heuristics, or can be [called manually](#enable-garbage-collection-manually).
+The GC is executed on a separate thread and started based on the timer and memory pressure heuristics.
+Alternatively, it can be [called manually](#enable-garbage-collection-manually).

 ### Enable garbage collection manually

 To force-start the garbage collector, call `kotlin.native.internal.GC.collect()`.
-It triggers a new collection and waits for its completion.
+This method triggers a new collection and waits for its completion.

 ### Monitor GC performance

-There are no special instruments to monitor the GC performance yet.
-However, it's still possible to look through GC logs for diagnosis.
+No special instruments are currently available to monitor the GC performance.
+However, it's possible to look through GC logs to diagnose issues.
 To enable logging, set the following compilation flag in the Gradle build script:

 ```none
 -Xruntime-logs=gc=info